KDE/digikam-doc/export_tools/local_export.rst

 Choose how files are handled at the target location:

-- **Copy Files:** Creates duplicates of the original files.
+- **Copy files:** Creates duplicates of the original files.
-- **Create Symlinks:** Adds absolute symbolic links to the original files, avoiding data duplication.
+- **Create symlinks:** Adds absolute symbolic links to the original files, avoiding data duplication.
-- **Create Relative Symlinks:** Adds relative symbolic links to the original files, avoiding data duplication.
+- **Create relative symlinks:** Adds relative symbolic links to the original files, avoiding data duplication.
-- **Include the Sidecars of the Items:** Copies any associated sidecar files (e.g., XMP, PP3) along with the main files.
+- **Include the sidecars of the items:** Copies any associated sidecar files (e.g., XMP, PP3) along with the main files.
-- **Overwrite existing Items in the Target:** Replaces files at the target location if they already exist.
+- **Overwrite existing items in the target:** Replaces files at the target location if they already exist.
-- **Use the Album Path of the Items in the Target:** Renames exported files using the original album path as part of the filename.
+- **Use the album path of the items in the target:** Renames exported files using the original album path as part of the filename.

 Adjust Image Properties
 -----------------------

 Enable this option to convert files to another format (JPEG or PNG) and resize them before exporting:

-- **Image Format:** Select the desired output format.
+- **Image format:** Select the desired output format.
-- **Image Quality:** Adjust the compression level for JPEG files.
+- **Image quality:** Adjust the compression level for JPEG files.
-- **Image Length:** Set the maximum height for the exported images.
+- **Image length:** Set the maximum height for the exported images.
 The width is automatically calculated to maintain the aspect ratio. *Leave blank to preserve the original dimensions.*
-- **Write Sidecar Metadata to the Items:** Embeds metadata from sidecar files (e.g., XMP) into the exported image.
+- **Write sidecar metadata to the items:** Embeds metadata from sidecar files (e.g., XMP) into the exported image.

 Remove all Metadata
 -------------------